Stephen Báthory: Remembrance

 Báthory actively promoted his legend, sponsoring many works about his life and achievements, from historical treatises to poetry.
 In his lifetime, he was featured in the works of Jan Kochanowski, Mikołaj Sęp Szarzyński and many others.
 He became a recurring character in Polish poetry and literature and featured as a central figure in poems, novels and drama by Jakub Jasiński, Józef Ignacy Kraszewski, Julian Ursyn Niemcewicz, Henryk Rzewuski and others.
 He has been a subject of numerous paintings, both during his life and posthumously.
 Among the painters who took him as a subject were Jan Matejko and Stanisław Wyspiański.

-A statue of Báthory by Giovanni Ferrari was raised in 1789 in Padua, Italy, sponsored by the last king of the Commonwealth, Stanisław August Poniatowski.
-Other monuments to him include one in the Łazienki Palace (1795 by Andrzej Le Brun) and one in Sniatyn (1904, destroyed in 1939).
-He was a patron of the Vilnius University (then known as the Stefan Batory University) and several units in the Polish Army from 1919 to 1939.
+A statue of Báthory by Giovanni Ferrari was raised in 1789 in Padua, Italy, sponsored by the last monarch of the Commonwealth, Stanisław August Poniatowski.
+Other monuments to him include one in the Łazienki Palace (1795 by André Lebrun) and one in Sniatyn (1904, destroyed in 1939).
+He was a patron of the Vilnius University (the university was named after him from 1919 to 1939) and several units in the Polish Army from 1919 to 1939.
 His name was borne by two 20th-century passenger ships of the Polish Merchant Navy, the MS Batory and TSS Stefan Batory.
 In modern Poland, he is the namesake of the Batory Steelmill, a nongovernmental Stefan Batory Foundation, the Polish 9th Armored Cavalry Brigade, and numerous Polish streets and schools.
 One of the districts of the town of Chorzów is named after him.

 Immediately after his death, he was not fondly remembered in the Commonwealth.
 Many nobles took his behavior in the Zborowski affair and his domestic policies as indicating an interest in curtailing the nobility's Golden Freedoms and establishing an absolute monarchy.
 His contemporaries were also rankled by his favoritism toward Hungarians over nationals of the Commonwealth.
 He was also remembered, more trivially, for his Hungarian-style cap and saber (szabla batorówka).

-His later resurgence in Polish memory and historiography can be traced to the 19th-century era of partitions of Poland when the Polish state lost its independence.
+His later resurgence in Polish memory and historiography can be traced to the 19th-century era of partitions of Poland when the Polish-Lithuanian state lost its independence.
 He was remembered for his military triumphs and praised as an effective ruler by many, including John Baptist Albertrandi, Jerzy Samuel Bandtkie, Michał Bobrzyński, Józef Szujski and others.
 Though some historians like Tadeusz Korzon, Joachim Lelewel and Jędrzej Moraczewski remained more reserved, in 1887, Wincenty Zakrzewski noted that Báthory is "the darling of both the Polish public opinion and Polish historians".
 During the interwar period in the Second Polish Republic he was a cult figure, often compared - with the government's approval - to the contemporary dictator of Poland, Józef Piłsudski.
 After the Second World War, in the communist People's Republic of Poland, he became more of a controversial figure, with historians more ready to question his internal politics and attachment to Hungary.
 Nonetheless, his good image remained intact, reinforced by the positive views of a popular Polish historian of that period, Paweł Jasienica.